 The oat milk chai tea latte is the sweeter version of your regular chai tea latte.
 The creamy oat milk combined with the chai tea spice gives this drink a vibrant taste.

-Expect hints of cloves, ginger, black pepper, cardamom, rose petals, and cinnamon — all of which will keep you warm during the cold seasons:
+Expect hints of cloves, ginger, black pepper, cardamom, rose petals, and cinnamon.
+It's the kind of order that feels extra cozy on a cold day.

-Whether you prefer your chai tea sweeter or you just like tea in general, you may enjoy this oat milk Starbucks drink.
+Whether you prefer your chai tea sweeter or simply enjoy tea, you may appreciate this oat milk Starbucks drink.

 If you want a more caffeinated version, ask the barista to add a shot or two of espresso for a quick pick-me-up.